Taylor Hoagland

-Taylor McKincee Hoagland (born June 9, 1991) is an American, former collegiate All-American, right-handed hitting softball player originally from Flower Mound, Texas.
+Taylor Hoagland (born 1991) is an American, former collegiate All-American, right-handed hitting softball player originally from Flower Mound, Texas.
 She attended Flower Mound High School and later attended the University of Texas at Austin, where she was a third baseman for the Texas Longhorns softball team.
 She owns Texas softball's longest hitting streak, and is the program's all-time leader in home runs.
 In her senior year, Hoagland led Texas softball to a berth in the 2013 Women's College World Series semifinals, where they lost to Tennessee, 2–0.
 Hoagland later went on to represent the United States internationally, playing on the United States women's national softball team.